CHIP-SPV/chipStar/README.md

 cd build

 # DLLVM_ENABLE_PROJECTS="clang;openmp" OpenMP is optional but many apps use it
-# DLLVM_TARGETS_TO_BUILD Speed up compilation but building only the necessary CPU host target
+# DLLVM_TARGETS_TO_BUILD Speed up compilation by building only the necessary CPU host target
 # CMAKE_INSTALL_PREFIX Where to install LLVM
 cmake .. \
   -DCMAKE_BUILD_TYPE=Release \